-The price applies per bin - two bins means twice the price and 2 stickers.
+The price applies per bin - two bins means twice the price and two stickers.
 You can have as many bins as you like, with each bin being charged at £31 or £33 per year depending on when you sign up.
-However, if you don't already have an additional bin then you will have to pay a supply and delivery charge of £35.
+If you don't already have an additional bin then you will have to pay a supply and delivery charge of £35.

 There are no refunds, but we will come back as soon as we can to empty your bin if it has been missed due to bad weather or another reason which is our fault.
 Please leave your bin out and we will return to empty it.

 If you move house, you must leave the garden waste bin at the property.
 The garden waste collection service is not transferable.
 The payment made is for the collection service at the property and is not refundable.

 We will replace your bin free of charge if we damage the bin during our collection of your garden waste.
 If the damage is caused by misuse or by a third party then there will be a supply and delivery charge of £35.

 I have lost my garden waste bin but I have paid for my collections.
 Do I get a replacement one free?
 Will it have a sticker, and will I get it before my next collection?